Our Current Research

 Carbon Dots

-Commonly known under the term "carbon dots", this diverse family of carbon nanoparticles can be used in a wide range of applications, from sensing and biomedicine to optoelectronics.
-In our group, we try to find new synthetic routes to achieve unique properties of carbon dots, such as chirality, simultaneous magnetic resonance and luminescence responses, photothermal properties, and biocompatibility.
+Commonly known under the term "carbon dots", this diverse family of fluorescent carbon nanoparticles can be used in a wide range of applications, from biomedicine to solar energy harvesting.
+In our group, we try to find new synthetic routes to improve the properties of carbon dots and explore their usability in sensing, optoelectronics, and related fields.

 Read our recent works on carbon dots: